gardener/gardener/docs/development/local_setup.md

 shoot "local" patched
 ```

-#### Limitations
+#### Limitations of local Shoot setup

 Currently, there are some limitations in the local Shoot setup which need to be considered.
 Please keep in mind that this setup is intended to be used by Gardener developers.

 - The cloud provider allows to choose from a various list of different machine types.
 This flexibility is not available in this setup on a single local machine.
 However, it is possible to specify the Shoot nodes resources (cpu and memory) used by Vagrant in this [configuration file](../../vagrant/Vagrantfile).
 In the Shoot creation process the Machine Controller Manager plays a central role.
 Due to the limitation in this setup this component is not used.
 - It is not yet possible to create Shoot clusters consisting of more than one worker node.
-Cluster Autoscaling therefore is not supported
+Cluster auto-scaling therefore is not supported
 - It is not yet possible to create two or more Shoot clusters in parallel
 - The Shoot API Server is exposed via a NodePort.
 In a cloud setup a LoadBalancer would be used
 - The communication between the Seed and the Shoot Clusters uses VPN tunnel.
 In this setup tunnels are not needed since all components run on localhost